dcmi/openwemi/vocab/readme.md

   * Item
 * ResponsibleEntity

-It has these properties which define the primary relationships between WEMI:
-* related endeavor
+Properties which define the primary relationships between WEMI entities are presented in two "directions": from most concrete (Item) to most abstract (Work), and the inverse from the abstract to the concrete.

-  * expresses (range: Work)
+  * expresses (domain: Expression, range: Work)
+  * expressedBy (domain: Work, range: Expression)
-  * manifests (range: Work or Expression)
+  * manifests (domain: Manifestation, range: Work or Expression)
+  * manifestedBy (domain: Expression or Work, range: Manifestation)
-  * instantiates (range: Work or Expression or Manifestation)
+  * instantiates (domain: Item, range: Work or Expression or Manifestation)

-It does not include the FRBR Group2 or Group3 entities (responsible bodies and subjects).
-It does include the superclass Endeavor, which is not part of the FRBR group of entities but was added by the authors of FRBR core.
+  * instantiatedBy (domain: Work or Expression or Manifestation, range:Item)

+It also provides properties that describe relationships between entities of the same type:
+  * relatedEndeavor (domain:Endeavor, range:Endeavor)
+  * relatedWork (domain:Work, range:Work)
+  * relatedExpression (domain:Expression, range:Expression)
+  * relatedManifestation (domain:Manifestation, range:Manifestation)
+  * relatedItem (domain:Item, range:Item)

+Classes and properties are intended as a foundation for more specific vocabularies that would be related to openWEMI through sub-classes and sub-properties.

 ## Files